robbiehammond/GainsIQ/README.md

 # GainsIQ

 ## What is this?
 A simple web-based workout tracker.
-You'll get sent a monthly email summary of your progress, analyzed by an LLM.
+You can instantly generate an analysis of your workouts with integrated LLM support.

 ## Dependencies
 Your system needs to be able to build Rust, TypeScript, and Python code.
 Most dependencies will be acquired automatically when building with cargo/npm, but you'll have to manually get the following first: